z-shell/zsh-select/README.md

 serve as say `Ruby`, and `zsh-select` will be a regular program available in system.

+Pressing `o` will make elements uniqe.
+To search again after pressing enter, press `/`.
+Approximate matching mode is activated by `Ctrl-F`.

 Video: [asciinema](https://asciinema.org/a/48490).
 You can resize the video by pressing `Ctrl-+` or `Cmd-+`.

 [![asciicast](https://asciinema.org/a/48490.png)](https://asciinema.org/a/48490)